-Dr. George has been a Cardiac Nurse Clinician for 26 years.
-At Winthrop since 2005, she is responsible for managing all components of the Women’s Cardiovascular Wellness & Prevention Program at Winthrop, as well as coordinating the Division of Cardiology’s Clinical Research Program.
+Dr. George, an adult geriatric nurse practitioner, has been a clinical nurse for 36 years, and has been at NYU Langone Hospital—Long Island since 2005.
+Dr. George is the Director of the Center for Cardiovascular Lifestyle Medicine, and is responsible for coordinating the Division of Cardiology’s Clinical Research Program.
 Her post-graduate training includes a Doctorate in Education in Applied Exercise Physiology from Columbia University’s Teachers College and an MSN from the Columbia University School of Nursing, where she also completed a BSN.
 She received her nursing diploma from St. Vincent’s Hospital School of Nursing.

-Dr. George is very active in promoting women’s heart health throughout the community and serves as program coordinator for many community outreach events at Winthrop including an annual Women’s Heart-Health Symposium held every February.
+Dr. George is very active in promoting women’s heart health throughout the community and serves as program coordinator for many community outreach events including an annual Women’s Heart-Health Symposium held every February.

 She has published in professional journals and lectures on the topic frequently.
 She has a passion for community outreach and education with a particular interest in healthcare disparities.
 She is actively involved with the AHA and other National Organizations to raise heart-disease awareness.